goeland86/klipper-recore-scurve/docs/Resonance_Compensation.md

 Resonance Compensation
 ====================

-Klipper supports Input Shaping - a technique that can be used to reduce ringing (also known as echoing, ghosting or rippling) in prints.
-Ringing is a surface printing defect when, typically, elements like edges repeat themselves on a printed surface as a subtle 'echo':
+Klipper has support of several features that can be used to reduce ringing in
+prints: Input Shaping and adaptive S-Curve acceleration.
+Ringing (also known as echoing, ghosting or rippling) is a surface printing defect when, typically, elements like edges repeat themselves on a printed surface as a subtle 'echo':

 |![Ringing test](img/ringing-test.jpg) |![3D Benchy](img/ringing-3dbenchy.jpg) |
 |:--:|:--:|